KingaTshering10/DrukAgriLink/README.md

 - **Server Actions** handle all mutations (creating orders, responding to proposals, assigning transport, generating payments), keeping data logic on the server.
 - **Row-Level Security** is the primary data-isolation boundary; server actions additionally verify ownership before sensitive writes.
 - **Real-time** uses a client component subscribed to the user's own notification rows; RLS governs what the subscription is allowed to deliver.
+- **The AI assistant** runs through a server route handler (`/api/chat`) so the Gemini API key never reaches the browser; the route retries on transient errors and returns friendly messages instead of raw errors.
 - **The public marketplace** reads from dedicated database views that expose only safe columns (product, quantity, price, general location) — never farmer or buyer identities.
 - **Notifications** are written as a side effect of workflow transitions; recipient lists are de-duplicated and defensively guarded so a missing link never breaks a status update.
 - **A database trigger** creates each user's profile row on signup, so profile creation works correctly even with email confirmation enabled.